george-hawkins/blender-donut-notebook/LEVEL-2.md

 _Large bumps with color ramp._
 ![img.png](large-bumps-with-ramp.png)

-Note: I temporarily disconnected the _Displacement_ node from the _Material Output_ node for the above images to remove it from the mix.
+Note: I temporarily disconnected the _Displacement_ node from the _Material Output_ node, for the above images, to remove it from the mix.

 To finish up this bit, `ctrl-shift-LMB` the _Add_ node and connect the _Color_ output of the _ColorRamp_ node to the _Color 2_ input of the _Add_ node.